 5. Play “Name That Song.”
 Play a snippet of a holiday song and have your guests guess the title; everyone that guesses correctly gets more tickets for the drawings.

 6. Have a cookie exchange.
 Encourage guests in advance of the event to participate in a cookie exchange by bringing their favorite holiday goodies to the party.
 Consider providing guidelines available in advance, like pre-packaged for taking home, nothing that needs refrigeration and how many cookies to include per package (usually 1 dozen).
 Everyone can share recipes and take home handmade treats that are ready to enjoy, saving precious time during the holiday season.
 Guests can even get creative with unique packaging and presentation.
 And you guessed it, give tickets for participating.

 7. Have an optional gift exchange (“yankee swap”).
 Ask each to guest bring a wacky gift—the more outrageous, the better—and pile all the gifts under the Christmas tree.
 Assign each guest a number.
 Starting with the first number, the person picks a gift from under the tree and opens it; the second person can either “steal” the first gift or open a new one.
 Continue until all the gifts are gone (each gift can only be “stolen” twice), and each guest will have a zany souvenir of your office holiday party!

 8. Give sendoff party favors.
-Thank your guests for coming to your office Christmas party with this gourmet tumbler filled with treats with a your holiday message on the card.
+Thank your guests for coming to your office Christmas party by sending them home with this delicious ditty snack bag filled with treats that includes your holiday message on the bag.
 Or consider Thanks a Million chocolate bars that are a crowd pleaser for any occasion!